Independence of l-adic representations of geometric Galois groups: Fundamental groups: finiteness properties and ramification

-\begin{defi} Let $f\colon T\to S$ be an \'etale morphism of regular varieties over a field $k$ of characteristic $p\ge0$.
-Let $\ell$ be a prime different from~$p$ and denote by $E$ and $K$ the function fields of $T$ and $S$, respectively.
-We define: \begin{enumerate} \item The cover $T/S$ (given by $f$) is {\em curve $\ell$-tame} if for all $k$-morphisms $\phi\colon C\to S$ with $C$ a smooth curve over $k$, the base changed cover $f_C\colon C\times_ST\to C$ is $\ell$-tame.
-(The cover is {\em curve-tame} if for all $\phi$ the cover $f_C$ is tame.) \item The extension $E/K$ is {\em divisor $\ell$-tame} if for all discrete rank $1$ valuations $v$ of $K$ and $w$ of $E$ above $v$, the extension $E_w/K_v$ of the completions at $w$ and $v$, respectively, is tame and the ramification indices are powers of $\ell$.
-(The extension $E/K$ is {\em divisor tame} if for all discrete rank $1$ valuations $v$ the extension $E_w/K_v$ is tame.) \item If $S$ is an open subscheme of a regular projective scheme $\overline S$ such that $D=\overline S\setminus S$ is a normal crossings divisor (NCD), then $f$ is {\em $\ell$-tame} if condition (b) holds for all valuations defined by the generic points of $D$.
-(The cover is {\em tame} if the extension $E/K$ is divisor tame at all valuations defined by the generic points of $D$.) \end{enumerate} We extend the above three notions to profinite \'etale covers by saying that such a cover is {\em pro-$\ell$ curve tame}, {\em pro-$\ell$ divisor tame} or {\em pro-$\ell$ tame} if these conditions holds for all subcovers of finite degree. \end{defi}
+\begin{defi} Let $S$ be a regular variety over a field $k$ of characteristic $p\ge0$.
+Let $f: T\to S$ be an \'etale cover.
+Let $\ell$ be a prime different from~$p$. \begin{enumerate} \item The cover $f: T\to S$ is {\em curve tame} (resp. {\em curve $\ell$-tame}) if for all $k$-morphisms $\phi\colon C\to S$ with $C$ a smooth curve over $k$, the base changed cover $f_C\colon C\times_ST\to C$ is tame (resp. $\ell$-tame). \item Assume that $S$ is an open subscheme of a regular projective scheme $\overline S$ such that $D=\overline S\setminus S$ is a normal crossings divisor (NCD).
+Then $f: T\to S$ is {\em tame} (resp. {\em $\ell$-tame}) if for every discrete valuation $v$ of $K$ defined by a generic point of $D$ and every connected component $Z$ of $T$ the extension $k(Z)/k(S)$ is tame (resp. $\ell$-tame) at $v$. \end{enumerate}

-We note right away that if in the above definition $T\to S$ is finite \'etale and Galois, then condition (b) is equivalent to the following condition (cf.~\cite[Rem.~3.4]{kerzschmidt}) \begin{enumerate} \item[(b')] For all discrete rank $1$ valuations $v$ of $K$ and $w$ of $E$ above $v$, the ramification group $I_w$ inside $\Gal(E_w/K_v)$ is an $\ell$-group.\footnote{If $k(w)$ and $k(v)$ denote the respective residue fields, then $I_w$ is defined as the kernel of the canonical homomorphism $\Aut(E_{w}/K_{v})\to \Aut(k(w)/k(v))$.} \end{enumerate} Note also that since $\ell$ is different from $p$, condition (b') implies that the residue extension of $E_w/K_v$ is separable.
+We extend the above notions to profinite \'etale covers by saying that such a cover is {\em pro-$\ell$ curve tame} or {\em pro-$\ell$ tame} if these conditions hold for all subcovers of finite degree. \end{defi}

+\begin{defi} Let $k$ be a field of characteristic $p\ge0$.
+Let $K/k$ be a finitely generated extension and $E/K$ an algebraic extension.
+Let $\ell$ be a prime different from~$p$. \begin{enumerate} \item The extension $E/K$ is {\em generically \'etale} if there exists a regular $k$-variety $S$ with function field $K$ such that for every finite extension $F$ of $K$ inside $E/K$ the normalization of $S$ in $F$ is \'etale over $S$. \item The extension $E/K$ is {\em divisor tame} (resp. {\em divisor $\ell$-tame}) if it is generically \'etale and tame (resp. $\ell$-tame) at every discrete rank $1$ valuation $v$ of $K$ which is trivial on $k$.\end{enumerate} \end{defi}